Frequently

 Why are you called Awhi?

 Āe!
-We are!
-We believe it is a small, meaningful thing we can do to support the lowest wage earners in our economy.
+Yes, we are!
+We believe it is a small but meaningful thing we can do to support the lowest wage earners in our economy.

 How do I start my Awhi engagement?